 Each of the above factors requires the Company to use judgment and make estimates in determining the percentages and time periods used for the calculation.
 If the Company were to use different percentages or time periods, the fair value of stock-based option awards could be different.
 The fair values of the Company's RSUs and PSUs are measured based on the fair value of the Company's ordinary shares on the date of grant.
+The fair value of shares to be issued under the employee stock purchase plan ("ESPP") are estimated using the Monte Carlo valuation model.

-The Company recognizes compensation expenses for its stock-based option awards and RSUs on a straight-line basis over the requisite service period (primarily a four-year period).
+The Company recognizes compensation expenses for its stock-based option awards (including awards under its ESPP program) and RSUs on a straight-line basis over the requisite service period (primarily 6-month period for the ESPP and a four-year period for the rest of the awards).
 The Company accounts for forfeitures as they occur.
 The Company recognizes compensation expenses for its PSUs based on the probability that the performance metrics will be achieved over the vesting period.
-At each reporting period the Company evaluates the probability that its PSUs will be earned and adjust its previously recognized compensation expense as necessary.
+At each reporting period the Company evaluates the probability that its PSUs will be earned and adjust its previously recognized compensation expenses as necessary.
 If the achievement of the respective performance metrics is not probable or the respective performance are not met the Company reverses its previously recognized compensation expense.